Loethor/adventofcode/README.md

 # Advent Of Code (Rust)

-My solutions to the [Advent of Code](https://adventofcode.com/) 2021 edition.
+My solutions to the [Advent of Code](https://adventofcode.com/) written in Rust as learning challenge.

 ```
       __,_,_,___)          _______